Platform-based businesses thrive on strong partners—see how mass payments tech streamlines operations, reduces risk, and boosts partner retention.

 Izo, the parent company of Dance On, is well aware of the challenge.
 The Los Angeles-based digital media firm partners with thousands of dance groups worldwide to produce videos aimed at Millennial and Gen-Z audiences.
 Izo’s influence network is best known for creating dance music videos to Silentó’s “Watch Me (Whip/Nae Nae),” helping propel it as the top trending song in 2015.

-That’s the heart of its business—collaborating and distributing content—but Izo knew that cumbersome back-end processes would distract the company from its focus.
+Collaboration and distribution of content are the heart of Izo’s business, but the company knew that cumbersome back-end processes would distract it from its focus.

 “For a lot of early-stage digital media entertainment companies, in order for them to become cashflow positive, it behooves them to run very lean,” Izo Chief Finance Officer Dan Steinberg told Tipalti.
 “Digital media involves much more guerrilla approaches to production.
 You’re filming a lot more with lower budgets, and ideally employing data-driven approaches to extend the value of content.”